Badger State Trail: Belleville to Monticello

 The Badger State Trail parallels County Highway CC for the first 3.5 miles.
 Along the way, it crosses County Highway W. At the intersection with Tunnel Road, the trail is closed to public use.
 A large gate prohibits bicyclists from continuing on the path.
 A sign identifies two alternate routes, both of which eventually return to the trail.

 This section of the trail was closed by the Wisconsin DNR in the summer of 2020 for safety concerns, due to lose and falling rocks inside Stewart Tunnel.
-Examination and work on the tunnel is expected to last several years, and the tunnel will remain closed for the duration of the DNR’s inspection and renovation.
+The tunnel has been examined, funds have been appropriated, and work is expected to start soon.
+While the tunnel remains closed for the duration of the DNR’s inspection and renovation, tentaive plans call for it it reopen in 2027.
+Until that time, trail-goers must one of the detour routes.

 Cycling through the tunnel is normally a main attraction on the Badger State Trail.
 The tunnel is 1200 feet long, 21 feet tall, and 14 feet wide.
 Due to the tunnel’s slight curve, cyclists cannot see light from the exit upon entering the tunnel.

-The Stewart Tunnel was completed in 1887.
-Railroad workers tunneled through the limestone hill from both north and south.
+The histortic Stewart Tunnel was completed in 1887.
+Railroad workers tunneled through the limestone hill from both the northern and southern ends.
 When they met in the middle of the hill, the two tunnels were off by less than an inch.
-A shantytown settlement for workers had sprung up near the site during the tunnel’s year-long construction.
-The project headquarters were situated on the summit of the hill above the tunnel.
+A shantytown settlement for workers sprung up near the site during the tunnel’s year-long construction.
+The project’s headquarters were situated on the summit of the hill above the tunnel.

-The tunnel was supposedly named for James Stewart of Lancashire, Pennsylvania, contractor for the project.
-But while following the proposed route of the new railroad in his buggy, he was thrown from the vehicle and killed.
+The tunnel was supposedly named for James Stewart of Lancashire, Pennsylvania.
+He was the contractor for the project.
+While traveling on the proposed route of the new railroad in his horse and buggy, he was thrown from the vehicle and killed.

 When the tunnel eventually opens again for public use, the Wisconsin DNR asks bicyclists to follow several rules.
 It is recommended that riders walk their bikes through the tunnel.
 Flashlights or headlamps are required since part of the tunnel is in complete darkness.
 Light jackets are also suggested, to guard against the chilly dampness.